neverwoods/jquery-clickblock/README.md

 Simple jQuery 'plugin' package to make block elements clickable based on their first child anchor

+## Installation

+Use `bower install --save jquery-clickblock`

 ### CHANGELOG

+- 2.4.4    Added autmatic basic initialization for all elements with `data-clickblock` as an attribute (Bootstrap style)
 - 2.3.4    First GitHub & Bower release
 - 2.3.2    Fixed bug where rel='external' wasn't reset on elements that arent originally external links.
 - 2.3.1    Removed 'throw new Error' when element could not be found in DOM.
 This ensures backwards compatibility and enables